NCAS-CMS/cf-python/docs/source/tutorial.rst

 Grouped collapses
 ^^^^^^^^^^^^^^^^^

-A grouped collapse is one for which as axis is not collapsed completely to size 1.
+A grouped collapse is one for which an axis is not collapsed completely to size 1.
 Instead the collapse axis is partitioned into groups and each group is collapsed to size 1.
 The resulting axis will generally have more than one element.
 For example, creating 12 annual means from a timeseries of 120 months would be a grouped collapse.
+The groups do not need to be created from adjacent cells, as would be the case when creating 12 multi-annual monthly means from a timeseries of 120 months.

 The *group* keyword of `~Field.collapse` defines the size of the groups.
 Groups can be defined in a variety of ways, including with